rashel181/timedoor-test/README.md

 ### If you encounter memory issues:

--   Increase PHP memory limit in php.ini
+-   Increase PHP memory limit in php.ini (search the line `memory_limit` in php.ini. you can access thif file for example if you're using laragon, go to PHP section, and then in the drop down, there will be an option called php.ini)
--   Consider running seeders in smaller batches (change this number in RatingSeeder, change the number in variable $batch from 500 to number lower than 500)
+-   Consider running seeders in smaller batches (we change this number in RatingSeeder, change the number in variable $batch from 500 to number lower than 500.
+Because in my case, it got stucked and only generate / stopped at around 89000 rows data, so i change the batch number from 1000 to 500)

 ## Project Structure